Azure/fleet/docs/troubleshooting/clusterResourcePlacementWorkSynchronized.md

     name: test-ns
     version: v1
 ```
-The `ClusterResourcePlacementWorkSynchronized` condition in the CRP status is flagged as false.
-It is clear from the message
+In the `ClusterResourcePlacement` status, the `ClusterResourcePlacementWorkSynchronized` condition status shows as `False`.
-that the work object `crp1-work` is prohibited from generating new content within the namespace `fleet-member-kind-cluster-1`
+The message for it indicates that the work object `crp1-work` is prohibited from generating new content within the namespace `fleet-member-kind-cluster-1` because it's currently terminating.
-as it's currently undergoing termination.

 ### Resolution:
 To address the issue at hand, there are several potential solutions:
-- One option is to modify the Cluster Resource Placement (CRP) with a newly selected cluster.
+- Modify the `ClusterResourcePlacement` with a newly selected cluster.
-- Another option is to delete the CRP to remove work through garbage collection.
+- Delete the `ClusterResourcePlacement` to remove work through garbage collection.
-- It's also worth noting that the namespace can only regenerate if the cluster is re-joined, so another potential solution is to re-join the member cluster.
+- Rejoin the member cluster.
+The namespace can only be regenerated after rejoining the cluster.

-- In other scenarios, you might opt to wait for the work to finish propagating.
+In other situations, you might opt to wait for the work to finish propagating.